hwpplayer1/ozyonetim-ve-kaizen/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+# Documentation License

+Articles are licensed under the terms of [CC BY-SA 4.0 or any later](by-sa.markdown)